-Anyone who intends to cook together with pupils at school does not need a fully equipped kitchen.
-Small cooking activities and simple food preparation may also take place in the class room.
+Anyone who intends to cook together with children or prepare cold dishes in the daycare centre does not need a fully equipped kitchen.
+Small cooking activities may also take place in the group room.
 Important: Take care of hygiene!
 The leaflet "Good hygiene practice when cooking with children" explains the best way to achieve this in practice.
-It was approved by all federal states in accordance with the national protocol for reviewing guidelines for good practice, as outlined in Article 8 of Regulation (EC) No. 852/2004.
+It was approved by all federal states in accordance with the national protocol for reviewing guidelines for good practice, as outlined in Article 8 of Regulation (EC) No 852/2004.

-Further information: www.schuleplusessen.de Keyword: Hygiene
+Further information: www.fitkid-aktion.de Keyword: Hygiene